yetzehev/Ztritici-demography/README.md

 # *Zymoseptoria tritici* demography

-This repository contains the scripts used to asses demographic history of *Zymoseptoris tritici* populations using msmc2.
+This repository contains the scripts used to asses demographic history of *Zymoseptoria tritici* populations using msmc2.

 ## Prerequisites